Otero College

 Otero College is a public community college in La Junta, Colorado.
-In fall 2022, the college had an enrollment of 999 students.
+In fall 2025, the college had an enrollment of 959 students.
+Otero's athletic teams, known as the Rattlers, compete in the National Junior College Athletic Association.

 History

 Otero College was established in 1941 and was named La Junta Junior College.
 Which was operated by the school district.
 In 1949, an election was held to consider proposal that the college become an independent unit supported by the county instead.
 It was approved and the college was renamed as Otero County Junior College.
 The College changed its name again, to Otero Junior College in 1956.
 On February 20, 1968, the Otero County Junior College District voted in favor of Otero Junior College joining the state system.
 The college officially became a state two-year college on July 1, 1968.
 On May 18, 2021, Colorado's governor signed a law officially changing the college's name from Otero Junior College to Otero College.

 Academics

 Otero College offers more than thirty academic programs covering a variety of topics including Agriculture Business Management, Cosmetology and Community Health Worker to Nursing, as well as nine Certificate Programs, including Nursing Assistant, Welding, and Law Enforcement, nursing and health programs, including Nursing and Practical Nursing.